bitcoin-abe/bitcoin-abe/README.md

 You will need a copy of the block file (blk0001.dat in your Bitcoin directory).
 You may let Abe read the block file while Bitcoin runs, assuming Bitcoin only appends to the file (normally true).
-If you rebuild your block file, you must rebuild Abe's database or at least set datadir.blkfile_offset = 0 to force a rescan.
-Abe does not currently handle block file changes gracefully.

 License
 -------